I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 topic on programming job interviews.
 I have never participated in a

-coding interview where no string-based questions
+coding interview where no string-based questions were asked.

 A good thing about the string is that if you know the array, you can solve string-based questions easily because strings are nothing but a character array.